 26-week T-bills auction

 T-bills don’t pay a coupon.
 They’re offered at a discount to face value.
 They’re redeemable at par on maturity.
-The high discount rate for the April 18 auction came in at 0.35%—the same as the previous auction.
+The high discount rate for the April 11 auction fell and came in at 0.35%—lower than 0.39% in the previous week.

 Market demand rose

-Fundamental market demand was up last week.
-Accepted indirect bids rose to 42.7% week-over-week from 34.9% in the previous week.
-Indirect bids are bids from foreign central banks.
-They depict international demand for the auction.
+Fundamental market demand rose from 39.4% in the previous week to 43.4% last week.
+Accepted indirect bids rose to 34.9% week-over-week from 31.9% in the previous week.

-Due to higher market demand, the share of primary dealer bids fell to 51.3% of the auction from 56.6% in the previous week.
+Due to the rise in market demand, the share of primary dealer bids fell to 56.6% of the auction from 60.6% in the previous week.
 Primary dealers are a group of 22 authorized broker-dealers.
 They’re obligated to bid at US Treasury auctions and take up excess supply.
 They include firms like Goldman Sachs (GS) and Citigroup (C).
-A fall in the percentage of primary dealer bids indicates a rise in fundamental market demand.